ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 Currently, this rule only matches if the target contains a literal application of some function ``f`` to the local variable ``x``.
 This proposal would allow matching the above rule to more complicated targets like ``concatMap (\x.
 Stream next (x * 2 + x))`` producing ``concatMap' next (\x -> x * 2 + x)``.

-This could potentially make stream fusion general enough to replace foldr/build fusion in base.
+*By using more powerful matching, we solve the long-standing problem of fusing ``concatMap`` under stream fusion.*  In turn, this could potentially make stream fusion general enough to replace foldr/build fusion in base.

 Proposed Change Specification
 -----------------------------